laurencelundblade/QCBOR/README.md

 * Plug-in API scheme for custom tag content processors.

+* Streamed encoding mode -- encoded output doesn't have to fit in one buffer

+* Indefinite-length string encoding

 * Sort maps and check for duplicate labels when encoding.

 * Encode modes for dCBOR, deterministic and preferred serialization.